Customize Consent Preferences

 Bunion Surgery

 Not only do bunions make it difficult to find comfortable shoes to wear, but they’re also known for causing widespread foot discomfort.
-Before living another day with bunion pain, schedule an evaluation at one of Texas Orthopaedic Associates locations in Dallas, Plano, Weatherford, Keller, or Fort Worth, Texas.
+Before living another day with bunion pain, schedule an evaluation with Texas Orthopaedic Associates at one of our locations in Dallas, TX, and surrounding areas.
 Click on the online booking feature to schedule your bunion surgery consultation or call the nearest office directly.

 BUNION SURGERY Q&A